The following guidelines were written based on State of Maine standards and those of the American Alliance of Museums.

 Guidelines must be followed in order to keep visitors, staff and volunteers healthy.
 If you are unable or unwilling to comply with these guidelines, please wait to visit the Museum until the pandemic has passed.
 We truly appreciate your help.

-While we will be open to guests, Museum staff on-site will be limited to control contact, and work schedules will be staggered.
-Please be aware that email remains the best method of contact, as no in-person meetings are currently allowed.
+Museum staff on-site will be limited to control contact, and work schedules will be staggered.
+Contact via e-mail remains the best method of contact.

 Planning a trip to Maine from out of state?
 Here is some safety information from Governor Mills: Protecting Maine People and Tourists Amidst COVID-19.